There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 CPA should be your go-to metric when measuring how much you spend to acquire a new customer.
 Your marketing team usually uses the data from this metric to see how marketing efforts on paid advertisements, social media, email marketing and so on are working.

-Getting this number is simple; you must divide the total cost spent on a marketing campaign by the number of actual conversions.
+Getting this number is simple; you must divide the total cost of a marketing campaign by the number of actual conversions.
 What to do once you have the data is pretty simple; analyse it.
 If you find that the gains are lesser than how much you have spent, it is best to consider ending the campaign or, better, consider alternatives.

 Take note: LTV and CPA are highly influenced by a few crucial factors.
-How you price the products and set the company and marketing costs greatly influence the two.
+How you price the products and set the company and marketing costs, greatly influence the two.

 This creates problems for startups, as they find it difficult to understand how much the prospects are willing to pay.
 Only market research is not enough to set the prices.
 One has to constantly test the prices and be in touch with the customers to test the waters.